-On October 30th, 2014, Resident Judge William L. Witham Jr. will be a guest speaker at the First Annual Delaware Firearms Seminar, sponsored by the Delaware Association of Second Amendment Lawyers at the Doubletree Hotel.
+On October 30th, 2014, Resident Judge William L. Witham Jr. was a guest speaker at the First Annual Delaware Firearms Seminar, sponsored by the Delaware Association of Second Amendment Lawyers.
 The Judge’s presentation is on “Procedures for Obtaining a License to Carry Concealed Weapon: Standards for Court Hearing and Appeal Rights – Tips for Lawyers.”

 This joint Superior Court/State mediation program exists to help homeowners facing foreclosure.
 The program provides a way for homeowners to participate in a court mediation with a trained mediator, counselors and their lender.
 Click for HELP with Delaware Foreclosure >>